Hidden order and multipolar exchange striction in a correlated f-electron system: Methods

 {\bf DFT+HI first-principles calculations.} Our charge self-consistent DFT+DMFT calculations using the Hubbard-I (HI) approximation for Np 5$f$, abbriviated as DFT+HI, were carried out for the CaF$_2$-type cubic structure of NpO$_2$ with the experimental lattice parameter $a=5.434$~\AA.
 We employed the Wien-2k full-potential code\cite{Wien2k} in conjunction with "TRIQS" library implementations for the DMFT cycle\cite{Aichhorn2016,Parcollet2015} and HI.
 The spin-orbit coupling was included in Wien2k within the standard second-variation treatment.
 The Brillouin zone (BZ) integration was carried out using 1000~{\bf k}-points in the full BZ and the local density approximation (LDA) was employed as DFT exchange-correlation potential.

 The Wannier orbitals representing Np 5$f$ states were constructed by the projective technique of Refs.~\onlinecite{Amadon2008,Aichhorn2009} using the Kohn-Sham bands enclosed by the energy window $[-2.04:2.18]$~eV around the Kohn-Sham Fermi energy; this window thus encloses all Np 5$f$-like bands.
+The use of a narrow window enclosing only the target (5$f$-like) band for the construction of local orbitals results in a so-called ``extended" Wannier basis.
+By employing such a basis within DFT+HI one may effectively include the contribution of hybdirization to the crystal-field splitting on localized shells, as discussed in ref~\cite{Pourovskii2020}.
+The same choice for the local 5$f$ basis was employed in our previous DFT+HI study\cite{Pourovskii2019} of UO$_2$, resulting in a good quantitative agreement of the calculated CF splitting with experiment.

 The on-site Coulomb interaction between Np 5$f$ was specified by the Slater parameter $F_0=$4.5~eV and the Hund's rule coupling $J_H$=0.6~eV; the same values were previously employed for UO$_2$\cite{Pourovskii2019}.
 The double-counting correction was computed using the fully localized limit (FLL)\cite{Czyzyk1994} with the atomic occupancy of Np $f^3$ shell \cite{Pourovskii2007}.
 The DFT+DMFT charge self-consistency was implemented as described in Ref.~\onlinecite{Aichhorn2011}.
 In our self-consistent DFT+HI calculations, we employed the spherical averaging of the Np 5$f$ charge density, following the approach of Delange {\it et al.}~\cite{Delange2017}, in order to suppress the contribution of LDA self-interaction error to the crystal field.
 The DFT+HI calculations were converged to 5 $\mu$Ry in the total energy.

 {\bf Crystal-field and superexchange interactions.} The self-consistent DFT+HI calculations predict a crystal-field (CF) split $^4$I$_{9/2}$ atomic multiplet to have the lowest energy, in agreement with Hund's rules for an $f^3$ shell; the calculated spin-orbit coupling $\lambda=$0.27~eV.
 The predicted in these calculations CF splitting of the $^4$I$_{9/2}$ multiplet is shown in Fig.~\ref{fig1}a and the corresponding CF wavefunctions are listed in Supplementary Table~I. The cubic CF parameters -- $A_4^0\langle r^4\rangle$=-152~meV, $A_4^4\langle r^4\rangle=5A_4^0\langle r^4\rangle$, $A_6^0\langle r^6\rangle$=32.6~meV, and $A_6^4\langle r^6\rangle=21 A_6^0\langle r^6\rangle$ -- were extracted by fitting the converged DFT+HI one-electron 5$f$ level positions\cite{Delange2017}.